Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks

 Meanwhile, we also note that a straightforward and widely adopted defense method is of cleansing graphs by removing edges with unusually high node degrees~\cite{dai2023unnoticeable,dhali2024power}.
 To further demonstrate the robustness of our method, we prune $\{1, 2, 3\}$ edges from nodes with top-$5\%$ and top-$10\%$ degree after the trigger injection.
 We propose a metric, Remaining Trigger Connectivity (RTC), defined as the ratio of the number of edges connected to the trigger after pruning to the number before pruning.
 We evaluate \method under this pruning defense strategy with RTC(\%) and ASR | clean accuracy (\%) on \textbf{Arxiv}, and record the results in Tab.~\ref{tab:append-rtc}.

-From Tab.~\ref{tab:append-rtc}, we obtain the following key findings: \begin{itemize}[leftmargin=*] \item Our approach achieves outstanding performance against this pruning defense method.
+From Tab.~\ref{tab:append-rtc}, we obtain the following key findings: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item Our approach achieves outstanding performance against this pruning defense method.
 We owe this to our node selection being of an uncertainty-based rather than a degree-based nature. \item Pruning can defend against backdoor attacks partially, but compromise the clean accuracy of GNN.
 This is because the optimization of \method is regulated by an unnoticeable constraint in Eq.(\ref{eq:unnoticeable}), which ensures the injected trigger maintains high cosine similarity with normal samples. \end{itemize}